 Key Concepts for Leveraging Chronic Absence During the Coronavirus Pandemic

-Although chronic absence is being waived as an accountability metric in response to the coronavirus pandemic, monitoring when students miss too much school is more essential than ever.
+During the coronavirus pandemic, taking attendance daily and monitoring when students miss too much school is more essential than ever.

 Monitoring when students miss opportunities to learn – whether offered in person or through distance learning – is an invaluable tool for strengthening the efforts of educators, community partners and families to reduce the adverse impact of this pandemic on the country’s more than 55 million school children.

 At its core, chronic absence measures when students miss so much school they are at risk of not being prepared for kindergarten, learning to read by third grade, failing courses in middle school and dropping out of high school.

 A high level of chronic absence alerts schools, community partners and families that one or more positive conditions for learning are not in place.
 When these four conditions for learning – physical and emotional health and safety; a sense of belonging, connection and support; academic challenge and engagement; and adults and peers with social emotional competency – are in place, students are more likely to attend school.
 (Learn more about the connection between conditions for learning and chronic absence here.)